slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to judge a man?

 <!--
+> *"We don't judge people when we feel good about ourselves."
+-- Brené Brown*
 > *"A man is as big as the things that make him angry."
--- Winston Churchill
+-- Winston Churchill*
 > *"You can easily judge the character of a man by how he treats those who can do nothing for him."
 -- Goethe*
-- a drunk man's words, are a sober man's thoughts -- italian proverb
-> *"Nearly all men stand adversity. if want to test a man's character, give him power."
+> *"Nearly all men stand adversity.
+If want to test a man's character, give him power."
--- Abraham Lincoln
+-- Abraham Lincoln*
-> *"We don't judge people when we feel good about ourselves."
--- Brené Brown*
-> *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't liek a person."
+> *"I'm suspicious of people who don't like dogs, but I trust a dog when it doesn't like a person."
 -- Bill Murray*
+> *"A drunk man's words, are a sober man's thoughts."
+-- Italian proverb*
 -->

 > *"Judge a man by his questions, not by his answers."